-This guide describes how to quickly install Oracle Database Client 11g Release 2 (11.2) on IBM AIX on POWER Systems (64-Bit).
+This guide describes how to quickly install Oracle Database 11g Release 2 (11.2) on IBM AIX on POWER Systems (64-Bit).
 It includes information about the following topics:

-- Reviewing Information About this Guide
+- Reviewing Information About This Guide

 - Logging In to the System as root

 - Checking the Hardware Requirements

 - Checking the Software Requirements

 - Creating Required Operating System Groups and Users

+- Configure Shell Limits and System Configuration Parameters

 - Creating Required Directories

 - Configuring the oracle User's Environment

+- Running the rootpre.sh Script

 - Mounting the Product Disc

-- Installing Oracle Database Client
+- Installing Oracle Database

-- Performing an In-place Oracle Database Client Upgrade
+- Installing Oracle Database Examples

 - What to Do Next?

 - Additional Information

 - Documentation Accessibility

-1 Reviewing Information About this Guide
+1 Reviewing Information About This Guide